Ocean currents influence weather and climate

 Why don’t rivers have salt?

 They float downhill to an outlet at the nearest ocean.
 So lakes and rivers constantly have the minerals washed away.
+Oceans are salty because runoff transports minerals and salts from the surface.

-With the exception of the great salt lake which doesn’t have an outlet.
+With the exception of the Great Salt Lake which doesn’t have an outlet.
 Salt built up in the Great Salt Lake until its 4 times greater than oceans.

 And living things need ocean currents for food, climate and transportation